mosesmarin/MSBAnDS/BAN-5733-Descriptive-Business-Analytics.md

 ###  Week 3 (Aug 30 - Sept 5)

+Objectives
+By the end of this module, you should be able to...
+Identify different statistical tests.
+Differentiate between two-sample and paired t-tests.
+Conduct two-sample and paired t-tests.
+Discuss how categorical data can be summarized using cross-tabs.
+Discuss how categorical and interval data can be summarized using correlation analysis.

 [W3 1 Overview of different statistical tests (8.5 min)](https://youtu.be/qBQ30s7mypk)

 [W3 2 Two-sample t-test lecture (9 min)](https://youtu.be/Q6GtChleYCI)